 How does it work

 When flying straight and level the ball will (should) be centered in the lower part.
-Should there be any unbalanced flight (as in turbulence and using only ailerons and no rudder to keep the airplane level) the ball will move toward the lower wing inline with the aircraft weight.
+Should there be any unbalanced forces in flight (as in turbulence and using only ailerons and no rudder to keep the airplane level) the ball will move toward the lower wing inline with the aircraft weight.

 During any turn (to the left or to the right) the ball will sit inline with the resultant of the weight and centrifugal force.
 In a balanced turn this resultant force must be inline with the resultant lift force.
 With more experience and flight hours on type, pilots can really feel this and truly fly by the seat of their pants and keep the ball centered without looking at it.

 With an unbalanced turn the ball can sit either to the high or to the low wing.
 Towards the high wing is called skidding and towards the low wing slipping.
 Pilots not using rudder correctly will cause these indications on the ball and the nose of the aircraft will also move from left to right during aileron input.

 To accomplish a coordinated turn to the right (or left) you need to move the stick or aileron to the right (or left) to obtain the correct bank angle and apply right (or left) rudder to keep the ball centered.
 Thats all there is to it and if you do it wrong the result will be a slipping or skidding out of balance turn, with an instructor yelling at you....

 In short: you have to move the aileron and rudder controls in the same direction, the amount needed depends on what is required of the aircraft (bank angle and rate of turn) and the actual airspeed at the moment.

 With a skidding turn the ball sits towards the outside of the turn or toward the higher wing.
 An good indication that too much rudder or not enough aileron is used.
 Application of either one will center the ball: thus step on the ball or apply more aileron in the direction of the turn.